Indexing is the process by which search engines add web pages to their database. A page must be indexed before it can appear in search results.

 - Google Search Console > Pages report

-site:yourdomain.comsearch- URL Inspection tool in Search Console
+site:yourdomain.comsearch- URL Inspection tool in Google Search Console

 Related Terms